PINEAPPLE RICE IS AN EASY SWEET AND SAVOURY SIDE-DISH

-We all look for quick easy dinners for our families, or for sides to go with a main course and this is something I have made for my family for years.
+We all look for quick easy dinners for our families, or for side-dishes to go with a main course and this was something different.

-In all honesty both of my boys would prefer regular rice over potatoes most days unless we are having french fries or mashed potatoes with gravy.
-Either way you look at it, my boys like to eat.
+Irronically, both of my boys would prefer regular rice over potatoes most days unless we are having french fries or mashed potatoes with gravy.

 I found this pineapple rice recipe way back when my kids were small in a grocery store flyer although I don’t recall who to give credit to.

-We typically serve sausages with the pineapple rice as that seems to be what goes best with this side dish for my family.
+We typically serve grilled Oktoberfest sausages with our pineapple rice as that seems to be what goes best with this recipe.

 I’ve made it so often and announced it on the “What’s For Dinner?” thread on the Canadian Budget Binder Facebook page that some of the fans wanted the recipe.